remirror/remirror/docs/extensions/gap-cursor-extension.md

 ## Summary

-this will capture clicks near and arrow-key-motion past places that don't have a normally selectable position nearby, and create a gap cursor selection for them.
+This will capture clicks near and arrow-key-motion past places that don't have a normally selectable position nearby, and create a gap cursor selection for them.
 The cursor is drawn as an element with class `ProseMirror-gapcursor`.

 Make sure to import the styles: